Skip to content

 from roomkit.channels import RealtimeVoiceChannel

-async def handle_tool(session, name, arguments):
+async def handle_tool(name, arguments):

 if name == "get_weather":